 Upon the request of the Executive Board (in the case of the Standards Board) or the Chair (in the case of the Board of Advisors), the Administrator of the General Services Administration shall provide to the Board, on a reimbursable basis, the administrative support services that are necessary to enable the Board to carry out its duties under this subchapter.(e) No compensation for service

 Members of the Standards Board and members of the Board of Advisors shall not receive any compensation for their service, but shall be paid travel expenses, including per diem in lieu of subsistence, at rates authorized for employees of agencies under subchapter I of chapter 57 of title 5, while away from their homes or regular places of business in the performance of services for the Board.

 Disclaimer: Lawrina maintains this website to enhance public access to information about its activities.
 We make an effort to keep the information about codes timely and accurate.
-Please note that we cannot guarantee that the U.S.C 2018, Title 52, Subtitle II, Chapter 209, Subchapter II, Part a, Subpart 2, Section 20945 — Powers of Boards; no compensation for service — exactly reproduces the officially adopted text.
+Please note that we cannot guarantee that the U.S.C, Title 52, Section 20945 — Powers of Boards; no compensation for service — exactly reproduces the officially adopted text.